 The Caledon East, Ontario native graduated from Belmont Abbey College, where he played attack for the Crusaders.
 During his senior season, Wiedemann led Belmont Abbey in points with 67 (38G, 29A) while scooping up 41 ground balls and causing six turnovers.

 Given his recent accolade and lacrosse pedigree, it’s no surprise Wiedemann went in the first round of the draft.
 The 22-year-old is raring to get to Training Camp, continue his strong play, and make an immediate impact on the talented Swarm roster.
-It was just one of the things he spoke with GeorgiaSwarm.com after the draft:
+It was just one of the things he spoke with GeorgiaSwarm.com about after the draft:

 Congrats on being drafted No. 8 overall.
 Take me back to draft night.
 Brendan Bomberry has just been selected; what’s going through your head before your name was called?

 I kind of knew my range was coming up for when my name could possibly get called.
 So, I had to start bracing myself for the excitement.
 When the Swarm made that trade and based on talking to them at the combine and stuff like that, I kind of had a decent idea that I was going to go at the eighth pick since they had the back-to-back.
 That was in the back of my mind when they made that trade.
 When I heard my name get called, I was pretty excited.
 Honestly, I was through the roof with excitement.